 Whether a young person is transitioning directly into our sub-acute inpatient program, is entering one of our outpatient programs, or is continuing his or her recovery journey along another path, our goal is to provide the individual and his or her family with a detailed plan to promote long-term success.

 Learn More Today

-For more information about acute inpatient care for children and adolescents at Valley Behavioral Health, or for answers to any other questions that you may have about any aspect of our programming, please feel free to contact us at your convenience.
+For more information about acute inpatient care for children and adolescents at Valley Behavioral Health in Fort Smith, Arkansas, or for answers to any other questions that you may have about any aspect of our programming, please feel free to contact us at your convenience.
 A friendly and knowledgeable member of our team is available to speak with you 24 hours a day, 7 days a week.